angatho/monaco-lab/README.md

           value: "<environment url, for example https://abc12345.dynatrace.com/>"
         auth:
           token:
-            name: "<API token environment variable, I will be using token as the name>"
+            name: "<API token environment variable, you can use the name token>"
 ```

 Once you have this manifest with your environment url and an API token handy you are ready to being working with monaco.